Configuration

 scale_mac | Recommended | Auto-discovery | MAC address or CoreBluetooth UUID (macOS).
 Prevents connecting to a neighbor's scale. |

-noble_driver | No | OS default | abandonware or stoprocent — override the default BLE driver |
+noble_driver | No | OS default | abandonware or stoprocent.
+Overrides the default BLE driver.
+Only applies when handler: auto. |

 Scale